-Biological Pressures

-Resistance Resilience Sensitivity

-Genetic modification & Not relevant (NR) Not relevant (NR) Not relevant (NR) Not relevant (NR) translocation of indigenous species Q: NR A: NR C: NR Q: NR A: NR C: NR

-This pressure is not relevant to the characterizing species within this biotope.
-Therefore, an assessment of 'Not relevant' has been given.

-Introduction or spread of invasive non-indigenous
+Biological Pressures Resistance Resilience Sensitivity Genetic modification & translocation of indigenous species Not relevant (NR) Not relevant (NR) Q: NR A: NR C: NR Q: NR A: NR C: NR Q: NR A: NR C: NR This pressure is 'Not relevant' to the characterizing species within this biotope.
+Introduction or spread of None invasive non-indigenous None Very Low High species Q: High A: High C: High Q: High A: Medium C: High Q: High A: Medium C: High No evidence of the effects of non-native species in the UK was found.

-None

-Very Low

-High

-species Q: High A: High C: High Q: High A: Medium C: High Q: High A: Medium C: High

-No evidence of the effects of non-native species in the UK was found.
 However, Grall & Hall-spencer (2003) note that beds of invasive slipper limpet Crepidula fornicata grew across maerl beds in Brittany.
 As a result, the maerl thalli were killed, and the bed clogged with silt and pseudofaeces so that the associated community was drastically changed.
 Bivalve fishing was also rendered impossible.
 Peña et al. (2014) identified eleven invasive algal species found on maerl beds in the North East Atlantic.
 The invasive species included Sargassum muticum, which causes habitat shading (Hall-Spencer pers. comm.).
 Sensitivity assessment.
 Removal of the surface layer of Crepidula fornicata is possible but only with the removal of the surface layer of maerl itself, which would be extremely destructive on live beds.
 A resistance of 'None' and a resilience of 'Very low' has been given, resulting in an overall sensitivity assessment of 'High'.

-Introduction of microbial No evidence (NEv)

-pathogens

-Q: NR A: NR C: NR
+Introduction of microbialNo evidence (NEv)Not relevant (NR)No evidence (NEv)pathogensQ: NR A: NR C: NRQ: NR A: NR C: NRQ: NR A: NR C: NR

 Coralline lethal orange disease found in the Pacific and could have devastating consequences for maerl beds in Europe.
 However, this disease was not known to be in Europe (Birkett et al., 1998a).
 Many of the species that make up the biological community within this biotope will be susceptible to disease in the form of viruses or parasites.
 However, 'No evidence' of the effects of diseases and pathogens on maerl beds was found.

 Removal of target species

 None

 Q: High A: High C: Medium

 Very Low

 Q: High A: Medium C: High